-The majority of the site is classified as 'Road and rail networks and associated land', with an area to the west designated as 'Discontinuous urban fabric'.
-While the site itself does not have any features from the Sites and Monuments Record, a tower house (DU022-019----) can be found c.70m to the south-west of the site.
-The feature is screened by residential dwellings between it and the proposed development site.
+The site is classified as 'Green urban areas'.
+There is one feature within the study area from the Sites and Monuments Record, a castle - tower house (DU022-007----) which is located to the east.
+The feature is screened by areas of woodland between it and the proposed development site.